 - Switch from Original Medicare to a Medicare Advantage Plan

-If you do not wish to change your current plan, your existing coverage will continue into the next year without any need to inform Medicare.
+If you do not wish to change your current plan, your existing coverage will continue into the next year without needing to inform Medicare.

 Special Enrollment Period (SEP)

 Some beneficiaries qualify to enroll in a Medicare Advantage plan during a Special Enrollment Period.
 There are no set dates for a Special Enrollment Period.
 Instead, dates will vary based on your circumstances.
-There are two kinds of Medicare Special Enrollment Periods, allowing you to sign up or switch plans outside the standard enrollment periods.
+Two kinds of Medicare Special Enrollment Periods allow you to sign up or switch plans outside the standard enrollment periods.
 These are:

 - SEP for Qualifying Life Events